 The first time the Vehicle ID function is used, it may take several minutes to retrieve the information from the vehicle's computer.

-- When you have finished viewing the retrieved vehicle ID information, press the M button to return to the Main Menu.
+6. When you have finished viewing the retrieved vehicle ID information, press the FF/M - button to exit.

 Viewing Available Modules

 The Diagnostic Tool can retrieve a list of modules supported by the vehicle under test.